Dried Marjoram: Ultimate Guide for Cooking, Storage & Buying Tips

 What Is Dried Marjoram?

 Dried marjoram is the dried form of the Origanum majorana plant, a member of the mint family.
-Native to the Mediterranean region, this herb has been valued for its culinary and medicinal properties since ancient times.
+Native to the Mediterranean region, this herb has been valued for its culinary properties since ancient times.
 When dried, marjoram becomes more concentrated in flavor, making it a powerful addition to soups, stews, roasted meats, and baked goods.

 Marjoram is often confused with oregano, but they are not the same.
 While oregano has a stronger, more pungent flavor, marjoram is milder and more floral.
 This subtle difference makes marjoram perfect for delicate dishes that require a touch of warmth without overwhelming other ingredients.